GoTrack-GPS/gotrack-um/modules/integrated-devices/smc/s200/sms-command/README.md

 </table>

->	Note: the smaller the sensitivity parameter value, the more sensitive it is to detect vibration and movement.
+>	Note: the smaller the sensitivity parameter value,the more sensitive it is to detect vibration and movement.
 Please take care while changing this parameter.

 ##### 1.14.
 Setting the power consumption balance (low voltage)